launchdarkly/api-client-go/docs/FeatureFlagConfig.md

 ### NewFeatureFlagConfig

-`func NewFeatureFlagConfig(on bool, archived bool, salt string, sel string, lastModified int64, version int32, targets []Target, rules []Rule, fallthrough_ VariationOrRolloutRep, prerequisites []Prerequisite, site Link, environmentName string, trackEvents bool, trackEventsFallthrough bool, ) *FeatureFlagConfig`
+`func NewFeatureFlagConfig(on bool, archived bool, salt string, sel string, lastModified int64, version int32, site Link, environmentName string, trackEvents bool, trackEventsFallthrough bool, ) *FeatureFlagConfig`

 NewFeatureFlagConfig instantiates a new FeatureFlagConfig object This constructor will assign default values to properties that have it defined,